bringlein/cFDevOps/README.md

 Registration is mandatory via the FPL registration [here (Whova)](https://whova.com/portal/registration/fpl_202008/).
 The registration is free of charge.

-More details about the FPL registration can be found [here](https://www.fpl2020.org/attending/registration).
+More details about FPL can be found [here](https://www.fpl2020.org/).

 ## Talks